 If $\lambda\in\Lambda$ is such that the subgraph of the Graham-Houghton graph of $R$ induced by $I\cup (\Lambda\setminus\{\lambda\})$ has no vertex without an incident edge, then it is straightforward to check that $M = (I\times G\times \Lambda\setminus\{\lambda\})\cup \{0\}$ satisfies~\eqref{item-remove-lambda}, and hence is maximal.

 The proof of the second part is dual. \end{proof}

-It is straightforward to check if the conditions in Lemma~\ref{lem-isolated} hold, and hence to find the maximal subsemigroups of types \eqref{item-remove-lambda} and~\eqref{item-remove-i}.
+It is straightforward to check whether the conditions in Lemma~\ref{lem-isolated} hold, and so it is easy to find the maximal subsemigroups of types \eqref{item-remove-lambda} and~\eqref{item-remove-i}.
 Computing the maximal subsemigroups of type~\eqref{item-rect} is equivalent to computing the maximal cliques in the complement of the Graham-Houghton graph of $R$.
-This problem is well-understood (and hard); see \cite{Bron1973},~\cite{Chwa2006aa}, and~\cite{Moon1965}.
+This problem is well-understood (and hard); see \cite{Bron1973},~\cite{Tomita2006aa}, and~\cite{Moon1965}.